|Learn how to use Geographical Information Systems (GIS) to map community data geospatially, providing a user-friendly picture of data.

 People trained to use the system.
 Software, no matter how good, is only useful if it’s used properly, and if all its abilities are taken advantage of.
 In order for that to happen, the people using it have to be familiar with all its possibilities, and have to know how to get the most out of it.
 Some simple GIS software may be easily learned from a manual by anyone who’s reasonably comfortable with computers and maps.
 More complicated software may require something more – a tutorial program, help from others who’ve used it, or even a full-fledged training or a college or university course.
 Whatever software you choose, make sure that you have the necessary understanding to use it well.

 Using the system includes not only using the software, but understanding what you’re looking at and interpreting the patterns that appear on the maps you’ve created.
 The maps give you information, but you have to interpret that information in ways that lead to some better understanding or some action that will address that with which you’re concerned.
-In the traffic example at the beginning of this section, for instance, the Town Planner analyzed the map information to decide where to put traffic controls.

 Only if you analyze the data correctly will it help you in understanding trends, managing needs, addressing and improving current conditions, and planning for the future.